<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 With ERP, financial reporting is an automated routine that reduces dependency on patching together data.
 It also better controls what should be seen and what should be excluded since everything is in the same system and robust access management controls for such access restrictions.

-The payoff is better, more timely reporting with fewer resources and less time spent on the data integration required for custom reports.
+The payoff is better, with more timely reporting fewer resources, and less time spent on the data integration required for custom reports.

 3. Multiple Customer and Other Departmental Databases

 Having to extract data from various siloed databases is bad.
-When these various databases can’t or don’t effectively communicate with each other, your ability to share, improve and enhance efficiency is limited.
+When these various databases can’t or don’t effectively communicate with each other, your ability to share, improve, and enhance efficiency is limited.
 A failure to share relevant information across departments poisons overall team and departmental coordination.

 If this is happening at your company, it’s time for an ERP system to encourage data integration as well as stronger alliances between your various teams and departments.